Shyam-Sivasubramanian/Terra-Weather/README.md

 machine, as the plan anticipated.
 A full 1080p 64-SPP render is multi-minute;
 use `F12` after letting it refine for 20–30 seconds.

-## Deviations from the original plan

-- **No ImGui yet.** The plan lists ImGui panels for seed/SPP/thread count.
-  Pulling ImGui via `FetchContent` is fiddly (back-end glue choices, version mismatches against GLFW).
-I wired the essentials — seed, time of day, screenshot — to the keyboard instead so the build works out of the box.
-Add ImGui as a follow-up if desired.
-- **Terrain is chunked, not a single hittable.** Plan §Week 2 describes the terrain as one large `TerrainHittable` with internal triangle lookup.
-I used 16×16-cell `TerrainChunk` leaves in the top-level BVH instead: chunks give the BVH something useful to prune against without pushing single triangles (~130 000 of them) into the tree and blowing up build time.
-Each chunk internally linearly tests its own triangles.
-Intersection math (Möller- Trumbore, smooth normals, barycentric UVs) matches the plan.
-- **Water is flat within each underwater chunk**, not an infinite reflective plane.
-This keeps shorelines crisp against the terrain mesh.
-- **BVH uses median-split** on centroid along the longest-axis of the centroid bound, not SAH.
-Plan §Week 4 lists SAH as an upgrade target.
-- **Adaptive sampling is not implemented.** Plan §Week 4 target.
-- **Sun/moon transitions are coarse.** The `setSunFromTimeOfDay(0..1)` function
-  moves the sun along a great circle and dims at night, but there's no lunar disk or star field yet (plan §Week 4).

-All data contracts (the fields on `WorldData`, the Week-1 handshake on `cloudDensity`) are exactly as the plan specifies, so extensions slot in without touching the shared header.

 ## File tree